Magi Nation (video game): Plot

 Magi Nation follows Tony Jones, a timid human teenage boy, who has just recently moved into a new town.
 Upon meeting the local kids, they coerce him into entering a cave that they themselves are too frightened to enter.
 Tony explores the cave, and upon picking up a crystal, the cave collapses, and when he awakes from unconsciousness, he finds himself in a new, strange world.
 In a forest area, he summons a dream creature from the crystal and meets a man named Eidon.
 He is escorted to the city of Vash Naroom, located in a network of tree canopies and constructed of wood.
 His basic questions of the nature of this world are explained.
 Soon after his arrival, a menacing dungeon erupts from the ground in a nearby forest (called Shadow Geysers).
 In the following events, Tony is mistaken for a prophesied hero named "Magus Kyros" and, with no other option, he ventures across this new world, searching for the means by which he can return home.

-Once the threatening Show Geyser appears in the Glade, an area east of Vash Naroom, Tony follows Eidon and Orwin, the elder of Vash Naroom, to inspect the dark structure.
+Once the threatening Shadow Geyser appears in the Glade, an area east of Vash Naroom, Tony follows Eidon and Orwin, the elder of Vash Naroom, to inspect the dark structure.
 Orwin is fatally wounded by the dark powers of the Geyser, and is almost captured by the two bumbling Dark Magi, Zet and Korg.
 After consulting the somewhat questionable Seer, Tony discovers that the only way to save Orwin, Tony's only hope for returning home, is to find the rare Cloud Frond.

 Tony travels to an area west of the Naroom Forest known as the Weave, and finds the home of Gia, the wise old woman whom Eidon trains under.
 She gives Tony the Core Glyph, and is surprised when he is able to hold the artefact without experiencing severe pain.
 This event leads her to believe that Tony may be the legendary Magus Kyros, who was prophesied to return to Magi Nation in a time of great peril.
 Tony then sets out to investigate the Naroom Shadow Geyser, which is full of Core Dream Creatures.
 Tony engages in a duel with Togoth, a Dark Magi who was supposed to protect what he calls the Core Gate, and afterwards escapes the crumbling Geyser with a Core Stone, one of four stones used to activate the Core Glyph and reach the Core.
 When the Geyser disappears, Tony notices a mysterious hooded figure that quickly disappears into a cave, who we later discover to be Morag, the leader of Agram's Dark Magi.